metasfresh/metasfresh-documentation/_webui_collection/EN/Quick_create_new_business_partner.md

 1. In the field **Business Partner** ([Sales Order](SalesOrder_recording)) or **Delivery from** ([Purchase Order](CreatePurchaseOrder)), enter a part of the unavailable partner's name.
 A drop-down list opens up.<br>
 ![](assets/New_Businesspartner_quickcreate.png)

 1. Click on the option *New Business Partner*.
-The Quick Create Window opens up.
+The quick create window opens up.
 1. Select a **Greeting**.
 1. Fill in the fields **Firstname** and **Lastname**.
 1. ***Optional:*** Fill in the fields **Email** and **Phone**.